alejoalvarez/java/Java 8/Functional Interfaces/Function.md

 In Java 8, **Function** is a functional interface; it takes an argument (Object of type T) and returns an object (object of type R).
 The argument and output can be a different type.

+The Java Function interface or java.util.function.Function interface is one of the most important functional interfaces

 Default methods can be used to chain multiple functions together (compose, andThen).

 ```cs